 I can understand the difficulty the game's designers must have faced, and what a challenge it must've been conceptually to design worlds that can accommodate any type of creature a player could possibly imagine.
 Humanoids, giant spiders, eyeballs with bat wings, and so on—how can you take it all into account?
 You can't.
 But I don't think that taking the lowest-common-denominator route as seen here is really the most effective answer.

 Personally, I wouldn't have minded at all if some of the levels required specific creature types to advance.
 For example, one segment of the game needed something with wheels in order to get under falling barriers in a hurry, and none of the creatures on two legs or four were speedy enough.
 Unfortunately, this is the only occurrence of such a design requirement in the entire adventure.
 Off the top of my head, I would've liked seeing levels that required flying creatures, or perhaps some levels that required fire-oriented attacks, or levels that required something with extremely long legs for wading or jumping.
 Just because there are no limits on creating creatures, that doesn't mean there can't be any limits (or even just suggestions) in the main quest.

-There are other things to nag about too, like the terrible camera system and a tutorial that fails to explain a crucial gameplay element (keep that instruction book handy, folks) but those things are just minor irritations compared to the gaping, sucking hole where the gameplay is supposed to go.
+There are other things to nag about too, like the terrible camera system and a tutorial that fails to explain a crucial gameplay element (keep that instruction book handy, folks) but those things are just minor irritations compared to the gaping, But this is more reminiscent of popular y8 games and not what is mentioned above. sucking hole where the gameplay is supposed to go.